BettercareHealth/bettercare/README.md

 *	Alternative width: 55mm (this is a half-page-width image)
 *	Aspect ratios: 4:3 (portrait or landscape), a closer ratio, or square.
 Images at wider ratios (e.g. 16:9) than 4:3 make layout more difficult.

+**Note in image sizes**: Different SVG editors treat image size differently.
+For instance, a 2-inch-wide image in Illustrator will appear 1.6 inches wide in Prince and Inkscape.
+Why?
+Because when creating the SVG's XML, Illustrator includes its dimensions in pixels, and *assumes a 72dpi resolution*, where Prince and Inkscape follow the W3C SVG spec and assume 90dpi.
+As a result, images coming out of Illustrator always appear 80% of their intended size.
+So, **if you're creating images in Illustrator**, ideally set your image sizes to 125% of what you intend to appear in the book (115mm × 125% = 143.75mm).
+We try to compensate for inconsistency in our CSS just in case (see 'image placement' below).

 Styles:

 *	Default style: Black and white line art, with average 1mm line thickness.